openvenues/node-postal/README.md

 Compatibility
 -------------

-The C++ bindings are written using Nan (https://github.com/nodejs/nan), which abstracts many of the API changes across versions of V8.
-That should keep node-postal compatible
+node-postal is tested on most major versions of Node (0.10+) in continuous integration.
+The C++ bindings are written using [Nan](https://github.com/nodejs/nan), which abstracts the API changes across various versions of V8.

 If you're having trouble compiling, post a Github issue with your OS and Node versions along with the output of npm install / node-gyp rebuild.